ren-jamie11/book_recommender/README.md

 # Book Recommender with Goodreads Scraper

-#### Get relevant, novel, and interesting recommendations instantly from your Goodreads account!
+### Get relevant and interesting recommendations instantly from your Goodreads account!

 This recommender uses a vast amount of data scraped from Goodreads to provide quality personalized recommendations for you.
 It uses data from:
 1. 16,578 books